DenaJGibbon/gibbonR/README.md

-**IMPORTANT UPDATE: An updated version of this package will be released on April 15, 2020.**
+**IMPORTANT UPDATE: An updated version of this package will be released on May 1, 2020.**

 gibbonfindR: An R package for classification, detection and visualization of